Roboy/roboy_dialog/docs/user_manual/1_getting_started.rst

 3. The results of all these linguistics analyzers are collected together with the original text and stored in an Interpretation instance. (``de.roboy.linguistics.sentenceanalysis.Interpretation``)

-4. The interpretation is passed on to a state machine (states are derived from ``de.roboy.dialog.personality.states.State``) within a personality class (derived from ``de.roboy.dialog.personality.Personality``) that decides how to react to the utterance.
+4. The interpretation is passed on to a state machine (states are derived from ``de.roboy.dialog..states.definitions.State``) within a personality class (derived from ``de.roboy.dialog.personality.Personality``) that decides how to react to the utterance.
 In the future, the intentions (``de.roboy.logic.Intention``) determined by the state machine will then formulated into proper sentences or other actions (``de.roboy.dialog.action.Action``) by a module called Verbalizer.
 Currently, these actions are still directly created in the personality class.

 5. Finally, the created actions are sent to the corresponding output device (``de.roboy.io.OutputDevice``).